-When you train to become a software tester or already work in the field, you want to look at C vs C++ side by side for a better understanding of each programming language.
-Doing this helps you learn to work and differentiate between the two.
+When you train to become a software tester, you should look at C vs C++ side by side for a better understanding of each programming language.

 C and C++ are two of the oldest coding languages still in use today.
 C++ is derived from C but tends to be more efficient and productive.
 Both programming languages have their pros and cons.
 Knowing the difference between C and C++ is important when you are in the QA testing field.

 C is the foundation of modern programming language.
 It was first used in 1972 by Dennis Ritchie when he worked at AT&T Bell Labs and was originally conceived to make utilities run on a platform called Unix.
 Its use exploded and it is now the most widely utilized programming language anywhere.

 C is what is called a procedural programming language.
 It works on the lowest stage of abstraction so it’s defined as a systems programming language.
 It is easy to use, versatile and utilizes manual memory management.